Earth Action: Shifting Mindsets, Changing Behaviour

 The Hoxton, Holborn, London WC1V 7BD | Saturday 20 May 2017, 11am to 5pm

-Join us for a day of activism and empowerment as we learn about environmentalism, climate change and ecology.
+Join us for a day of Activism and Empowerment!

-The day begins with a choice of three workshops: Craftivism with Sarah Corbett, Vini Yoga with Miranda Taylor or Kundalini Yoga and Meditation.
+The day begins with a choice of three workshops: Kundalini Yoga, Meditation & Sound with Siri Sadhana Kaur, Art & Craftivism: A Heart for Your Sleeve with Sarah Corbett, or Vini Yoga: Movement and Breath with Miranda Taylor.
 After a delicious vegan lunch, we will hear from our four speakers.

 Alex Evans, campaign director at Avaaz, will discuss how during this time of global crisis and transition we need new myths, new modes of understanding, to navigate our way to a better future.
 He advocates stories, rather than charts and facts, to animate and unite us so we may create the necessary changes we wish to see in the world.